 - In Michigan, designation as a Focus school led to modest, short-lived reductions in within-school math achievement gaps.

 - Estimates across the achievement distribution suggest that these reductions in within-school gaps were driven by declines in performance among higher-achieving students alongside steady performance of lower-achieving students.

-- No effect of Focus status on measures of school composition and fail to detect compelling evidence of any effects on candidate mediators that were likely components of school improvement plans, such as teacher and principal replacement.
+- No effect of Focus status on measures of school composition or candidate mediators that were likely components of school improvement plans, such as teacher and principal replacement.

 - Complementary qualitative evidence from interviews with school personnel and state officials suggests that uneven, weak implementation at the local level, mixed with strained capacity for oversight at the state level, had a hand in these null results.

 State and local contexts stand to shape the manner in which federally catalyzed education reforms are implemented as well as downstream outcomes for schools and students.
 Results from Michigan’s experience with NCLB waivers provide a cautionary tale regarding the capacity of similarly structured reforms in the Every Student Succeeds Act (ESSA) to boost student outcomes.

 As states continue to experiment with different forms of accountability pressure and metrics under ESSA, they should focus attention on the oversight structures that guide these reform efforts – such as the clarity of communication between the state and districts, support structures for developing and implementing local reform activities, and criteria for evaluation and removal from reform categories.